raphael39/aml2025-group-15/PROBLEMSETTING.md

 ## Evaluation Metrics

-We split the 7-day horizon into 28 consecutive 6 h blocks (Block 1 = 0–6 h … Block 28 = 162–168 h).
-Then for each block we are evaluating the following metrics:
+We split the 7-day horizon into 28 consecutive 6 h blocks (Block 1 = 0–6 h … Block 28 = 162–168 h), matching the update cadence of meteorological forecasts.
+Then, for each block, we evaluate:

 - **Mean Squared Error (MSE)**
 - **Mean Absolute Error (MAE)**